 Musicians should play the bongos using the palm of the hand and their fingertips.
 There are a variety of techniques you can learn when it comes to playing style, however, the bongo’s tone and rhythm is most often heard in cha-cha music and salsa thanks to the momentum the beat creates.

-Tabla drums originated in India and are a pair of non-identical drums which produce different sounds.
+Tabla drums originated in India and are a pair of non-identical drums that produce different sounds.

 Both the smaller and larger drums are covered in animal skin and have a tapered, cylindrical shell.
 The larger drum is known as the ‘bayan’ and usually has a brass metal shell, whereas the smaller ‘dayan’ drum has a shell made from teak or rosewood.